1. Before the session:

 As soon as the children arrive, which could be 10 minutes before the official start, they are allowed to choose an activity.
 Usually they bring something – a tablet is the most common, but if we know there is an special interest eg Lego or cars we provide that and put it out ready.

-The end of this section is marked by the ‘countdown’.
-We have a video of 100 sheep jumping over a fence counting down to 0.
-When we get to ’20’ all tablets and phones are collected in and the children are expected to move to the ‘circle’ for the teaching time.
+The end of this section is marked by the ‘countdown’ video of 100 sheep jumping over a fence.
+When we get down to ’20’ all tablets and phones are collected in and the children move to the ‘circle’ for the teaching time.

 4. Circle Time

 Introduction: I always introduce the video to put it in context.
-Most of the lesson plans have an outline of the sort of thing I would say, which can be easily adapted to suit.
+Most of the lesson plans have an outline of the sort of thing I would say, which can be easily adapted to suit the group.

-Video: our main teaching is from video as the majority of our special needs children are on the autistic spectrum so visual learning is more appropriate than reading from the Bible.
-I download You Tube videos and save them onto a USB memory stick which I then play through a TV.
-Unfortunately due to copyright restrictions I am not allowed to share the saved ones, so I have put links to the online YT versions on the lesson plans.
+Video: Our main teaching is from video as the majority of the children who come are on the autistic spectrum so visual learning is more helpful than reading from the Bible.
+It is also easier to engage all the levels of ability through video.
+As mentioned above I download You Tube videos in advance which I then play through a TV (via USB or Powerpoint).
+Unfortunately, due to copyright restrictions I am not allowed to share the saved ones, so I have put links to the online YT versions on the lesson plans.

 Song: The song will link in with the theme as far as possible.
 I sometimes use a video, sometimes play the song using a guitar.